BlasSoriano/Paraworld/README.md

 # Paraworld
 Stuff related to the game Paraworld

-First project will be a DLL to handle the game resources, starting with the GSF packages Second project will be a tool to handle packing/unpacking GSF packages
+# ParaworldResources
+Dll to handle the game resources.
+Currently working on gsf packages

+# TestControls
+WindowsPresentationsFoundation Dll with an UserControl as a simple mesh viewer; used in tests

+# Tests1
+WinForms Applications continuously changing to test different stuff; uses both previous Dlls